-- F : Wind loading (kN) - A : Sum of structural members and cargo under wind pressure in projection in respective wind direction, corresponding to respective conditions of the cargo gear (m2).
-When a girder is wholly or party protected from wind by another girder, the areas of the superposed portions may be multiplied by the reduction factor (η) obtained from Fig 9.2.3.
+- F : Wind loading (kN) - A : Sum of structural members and cargo under wind pressure in projection in respective wind direction, corresponding to respective conditions of the lifting appliance ( $m^2$ ).
+When a girder is wholly or party protected from wind by another girder, the areas of the superposed portions may be multiplied by the reduction factor ( $\eta$ ) obtained from Fig 9.2.3.
 The distance b between girders is to be as given in Fig 9.2.4. - P : Wind pressure calculated by the following formula (Pa)

-$$\frac{1}{16} C_h C_s g V^2$$ (Pa)
+$$\frac{1}{16}C_h C_s g V^2 \qquad (\text{Pa})$$

-- V : Wind velocity according to (A) and (B) below (m/sec) - (A) The velocity of wind giving effect on the structural members and cargo in the service conditions is to be the design wind velocity specified by the applicant, but not be less than 16 m/sec. - (B) The velocity of wind giving effect on the structural members in the stowage conditions is to be the design wind velocity specified by the applicant.
-In no case is the design wind velocity to be less than 51.5 m/sec.
-In ships with restricted navigation areas, however, the design wind velocity may be decreased according to the degree of restriction as approved by the Society in the range down to 25.8 m/sec. - C_h : "Height factor" to be determined according to Table 9.2.16 depending on the height of the position is question from the light weight waterline. - C_s : "Shape factor" to be determined according to Table 9.2.17 depending on the shapes of various parts of the cargo gear and the cargo. - (2) Notwithstanding the requirements in (1), the data on wind loading obtained by wind tunnel tests for the structural members and cargo may be used for calculations.
+- V: Wind velocity according to (A) and (B) below (m/sec) - (A) The velocity of wind affecting the structural members and cargo in the service conditions is to be the design wind velocity specified by the applicant but not be less than 16 m/sec. - (B) The velocity of wind affecting the structural members in the stowage conditions is to be the design wind velocity specified by the applicant.
+In no case is the design wind velocity to be less than 55 m/sec.
+For ships restricted in service areas, however, the design wind velocity may be decreased according to the degree of restriction as approved by the Society, down to 27 m/sec. - $C_h$ : "Height factor" to be determined according to Table 9.2.16 depending on the height of the position is question from the light weight waterline. - $C_s$ : ""Shape factor" to be determined according to Table 9.2.17, depending on the shapes of various parts of the lifting appliance and the cargo. - (2) Notwithstanding the requirements in (1), the data on wind loading obtained by wind tunnel tests for the structural members and cargo may be used for calculations.

-Fig 9.2.3 Repleteness Ratio, φ and versus Reduction Factor, η
+Fig 9.2.3 Repleteness Ratio, $\phi$ and versus Reduction Factor, $\eta$